mvolkmann/blog/src/neo4j.md

 and does not provide hot backups.

 Data is stored as collections of "nodes" that are attached by "edges".
-Both nodes and edges can have associated labels and attributes.
+Both nodes and edges can have associated labels and properties.
-Attributes can be indexed to support faster searches.
+Each node and edge can only have one label which is rendered in diagrams, but they can have any number of properties.
-Schemas can optionally be defined to specify the attributes that an be specified for each node and edge type.
+Properties can be indexed to support faster searches, but they are not indexed by default.
-TODO: What is the difference between a label and an attribute?
+Schemas can optionally be defined to specify the properties that an be specified for each node and edge type.

 Neo4j is implemented in Java, but there are drivers that support accessing Neo4j databases from many programming languages.